davep/davep.github.com/content/posts/2026/05/2026-05-22-reviewing-token-usage.md

-From what I can see, it would appear that these two tables do cover my increasing use of Gemini CLI for doing work on BlogMore (the first intensive use being [being back around the 5th of this month](/2026/05/05/and-then-there-were-three.html), if I recall correctly).
+From what I can see, it would appear that these two tables do cover my increasing use of Gemini CLI for doing work on BlogMore (the first intensive use being [back around the 5th of this month](/2026/05/05/and-then-there-were-three.html), if I recall correctly).
 So this would seem to be a reasonably informative way to view things.